-Last year (2019-20) we used the services of an Educational Psychologist, the Speech and Language therapist, The SpLD advisor, the Communication and Interaction team, Balloons Charity, Open Minds and the School Nurse.
+Last year (2022-23) we used the services of an Educational Psychologist, Speech and Language Therapists, The Specific Learning Difficulty (SpLD) advisor, the Communication and Interaction Team, Occupational Therapist, the SEMH Team, Open Minds and the School Nurse.

 What could happen if your child is identified for further support?

 There are 3 levels:

-- 1. Class teacher input via excellent targeted classroom teaching (Quality First Teaching). - The teacher has the highest possible expectations for your child and all pupils in their class. - All teaching is built on what your child already knows, can do and can understand. - Different ways of teaching are in place so that your child is fully involved in learning in class.
-This may involve things like using more practical learning. - Specific strategies (which may be suggested by the SENDCo) are in place to support your child to learn. - Your child's teacher will have carefully checked on your child's progress and will have decided that your child has a gap or gaps in their understanding/learning and needs some extra support to help them make the best possible progress.
+1. Class teacher input via excellent targeted classroom teaching (Quality First Teaching).

+\cdot The teacher has the highest possible expectations for your child and all pupils in their class.

+\cdot All teaching is built on what your child already knows, can do and can understand.

+• Different ways of teaching are in place so that your child is fully involved in learning in class.
+This may involve things like using more practical learning.

+\cdot Specific strategies (which may be suggested by the SENDCo) are in place to support your child to learn.

+• Your child's teacher will have carefully checked on your child's progress and will have decided that your child has a gap or gaps in their understanding/learning and needs some extra support to help them make the best possible progress.